mixmastamyk/console/docs/readme.rst

 Jah!
 While console is cross-platform,
 `colorama <https://pypi.python.org/pypi/colorama>`_
-will need to be installed and .init() run before hand to view these examples under lame versions of Windows < 10.
+will need to be installed and .init() run beforehand to view these examples under lame versions of Windows < 10.

 .. note::

     ``console`` supports Python 3.6 and over by default.
     However!
-Is trying out
+Now trying
     `"future-fstrings" <https://github.com/asottile/future-fstrings>`_
     for experimental support under Python versions 3.5 down to 3.2.
     It is installed automatically when needed.
     Keep an eye peeled for oddities under older Pythons.
-    No, 2.X is not supported.
+    Sorry, 2.X is not supported.

 ::